-- (a) No corrective action will be taken without just cause. - (b) As a general rule, corrective action shall be taken in the following progressive fashion: - (1) oral notice of performance deficiency; - (2) written performance evaluation, special or annual, with a prescriptive period for remediation, specified therein, normally three (3) to six (6) months; - (3) warning period of thirty (30) days to six (6) months, which warning period may be implemented during a prescriptive period if performance has not improved since the written performance evaluation; - (4) transfer, reassignment, demotion, dismissal, or a combination thereof. - (c) In any case in which corrective action in one or more of the forms specified in Section 3, b,4, above, is taken the Vermont Labor Relations Board shall sustain the corrective action as being appropriate unless the grievant can meet the burden of proving that the corrective action was arbitrary and capricious or that progressive corrective action was bypassed inappropriately.
+- (a) DEFINITIONS. - (1) "Disciplinary Action" is any action taken by the Commissioner as a result of an employee's violation of the Code of Conduct.
+Forms of disciplinary action include written reprimand, transfer, reassignment, suspension without pay, forfeiture of pay and/or other rights, demotion, dismissal, or a combination thereof. - (2) "Corrective Action" is any action taken by the Commissioner or designee as a result of an employee's substandard job performance.
+Forms of corrective action include oral notice of performance deficiency, written performance evaluation, placement in a warning period, transfer, reassignment, demotion, dismissal, or a combination thereof.
+A transfer reassignment, demotion, or dismissal effected as a corrective action does not constitute a disciplinary action or discipline for any purpose. - (b) DISCIPLINARY ACTION. - (1) No disciplinary action shall be taken without just cause. - (2) Disciplinary proceedings shall be instituted within a reasonable time after the violation of the Code of Conduct occurred or was discovered and disciplinary action shall be taken within a reasonable time after disciplinary charges have been proved or admitted. - (3) Disciplinary action will be applied with a view toward uniformity and consistency. - (c) CORRECTIVE ACTION. - (1) No corrective action will be taken without just cause. - (2) As a general rule, corrective action shall be taken in the following progressive fashion: - (i) oral notice of performance deficiency; - (ii) written performance evaluation, special or annual, with a prescriptive period for remediation, specified therein, normally three (3) to six (6) months; - (iii) warning period of thirty (30) days to six (6) months, which warning period may be implemented during a prescriptive period if performance has not improved since the written performance evaluation; - (iv) transfer, reassignment, demotion, dismissal, or a combination thereof. - (3) In any case in which corrective action in one or more of the forms specified in Section 3,b,iv., above, is taken, the Vermont Labor Relations Board shall sustain the corrective action as being appropriate unless the grievant can meet the burden of proving that the corrective action was arbitrary and capricious or that progressive corrective action was bypassed inappropriately.
 In a case in which the Vermont Labor Relations Board determines that such corrective action was arbitrary and capricious, it shall have the authority to substitute a different form of corrective action for that taken.